Lucretia/clog/learn/03_evolution.md

 ```

-[^4]: Using symbols to represent package names (which are strings in reality) keeps your code from "SCREAMING" at you and keywords are not affected by the current package.
+[^4]: Using symbols to represent package names (which are strings in reality) keeps your code from **SCREAMING** at you and keywords are not affected by the current package.
 Using uninterned symbols works as well for this but I never got in the habit and see no need to.

 ## Creating Packages